slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"As I have not worried to be born, I do not worry to die."
 -- Federico Garcia Lorca*

+> *"My objective is to die with my shoes on."
+-- Nassim Taleb*

 ### On aging